 Citations are publications that use Tocris products.
 Selected citations for BDNF (human) include:

-Zhong et al (2015) BDNF interacts with endocannabinoids to regulate cocaine-induced synaptic plasticity in mouse midbrain dopamine neurons.
+Zhong et al (2015) BDNF interacts with endocannabinoids to regulate cocaine-induced synaptic plasticity in mouse midbrain DA neurons.
 Mol Pain 35 4469 PMID: 25762688

 Parsons et al (2014) Bidirectional control of postsynaptic density-95 (PSD-95) clustering by Huntingtin.
 J Biol Chem 289 3518 PMID: 24347167

 Do you know of a great paper that uses BDNF (human) from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area